Jauny/jauny.github.io/_posts/2017-08-08-physics-behind-asteroid.markdown

 => 0.5, 0.86602540378445
 ```

 There you go!
 Now we have a way to calculate a force and how it affects our object's velocity (speedx and speedy).
-Everytime we accelerate, we add the impact of this force to the existing verlocity of the ship (`this.speedx += ...` and `this.speedy = ...`) and this updates it's overall speed and direction!
+Everytime we accelerate, we add the impact of this force to the existing verlocity of the ship (`this.speedx += ...` and `this.speedy += ...`) and this updates it's overall speed and direction!
+Moving the object only requires to add `speedx` to `x` and `speedy` to `y`.

 {% include asteroids/asteroids-js.html %}